Running Payroll in Israel: Employment Taxes & Setup

 National Insurance (Bituach Leumi)

 National Insurance, known locally as Bituach Leumi, is Israel's social security system that funds healthcare, pensions, maternity leave, disability benefits, and unemployment support.
 Contribution rates are tiered based on income levels.
-For monthly salaries up to 7,522 ILS, employees contribute 1.04% while employers contribute 4.51%.
-For income above this threshold (up to the maximum of 50,695 ILS), employees contribute 7% and employers 7.6%.
+For monthly salaries up to 7,122 ILS, employees contribute 0.4% to social security and 3.1% to health insurance, while employers contribute 4.51% to social security.
+For income between 7,122 ILS and 47,465 ILS, employees contribute 7% to social security and 5% to health insurance, while employers contribute 7.6% to social security, up to a maximum salary of 50,695 ILS.
 No additional contributions are required for income exceeding the maximum threshold.

 These contributions must be reported and paid monthly by the 15th of the following month.
 National Insurance is mandatory for all employees in Israel, with special rules applying to certain groups including foreign residents, new immigrants, and pensioners.
 Late payments incur penalties of 0.5% for each week of delay, plus linkage to the Consumer Price Index.